ShadowSecurityOfficial/Shadow-Cloud/README.md

 # Shadow-Cloud

 Shadow-Cloud is the most hi-tech ethical hacking cloud setup.
-Shadow-Cloud is a all-encomposing cloud solution for cloud ethical hacking and is part of the larger ShadowSecuritySuite, Shadow-Cloud allows you to run any ethical hacking operating system on one distribution in the cloud.
+Shadow-Cloud is a all-encomposing cloud solution for cloud ethical hacking and is part of the larger ShadowSecuritySuite, Shadow-Cloud allows you to run any ethical hacking operating system on one distribution using the cloud.

 ㊙️ "The more silent you are, the more you can silence." ㊙️